How to become a Councillor

 A candidate for election to the Council needs to be nominated by 10 registered electors in that particular ward and have it declared that he/she agrees to the nomination.
 You then need to win a majority of the votes cast.
 The number of votes you need to win depends on the electoral division in which you choose to stand for election.
 Some electoral divisions are two member divisions.

 If you are thinking of standing as a candidate for a particular political party, then you should first get in touch with that party’s local organisation.
-If you plan to stand for election as an independent Councillor, contact Electoral Services and they will be pleased to give you more information.
+If you plan to stand for election as an independent Councillor, contact us and we will be pleased to give you more information.

 The Council comprises 74 elected Councillors representing 58 Electoral Wards.
 The Council normally meets on a monthly basis and has a list of functions including, adopting and changing the Constitution, approving and adopting the Budget and Policy Framework, appoints the Leader, determines and agrees Committees and their terms of reference.
-For a full list of Council functions, read Article 4 of the Council's Constitution.
+A full list of Council functions can be found in Part 2 of the Council's Constitution in Article 4: The Full Council.

 Up to Ten of the Council’s members make up the Executive Board, including the Leader of the Council.
 The Executive Board is responsible for carrying out all the local authority functions which are not the responsibility of the Council.
 Executive Board Members are responsible for decision making within specific areas of interest, known as portfolios.